d2l-ai/d2l-en/chapter_recurrent-neural-networks/seq2seq.md

 We directly use the hidden state of the encoder in the final time step as the initial hidden state of the decoder.
 This requires that the encoder and decoder RNNs have the same numbers of layers and hidden units.

 The forward calculation of the decoder is similar to the encoder's.
-The only difference is we add a dense layer with the hidden size to be the vocabulary size to output the predicted confidence score for each word.
+The only difference is that we add a dense layer in the end, with the hidden size to be the vocabulary size.
+The dense layer will output the predicted confidence score for each word.

 ```{.python .input  n=5}
 # Saved in the d2l package for later use